-The production ElementList : Elision{opt} AssignmentExpression is evaluated as follows:

-- 1. Create a new array as if by the expression new Array(). - 2.
-Evaluate Elision; if not present, use the numeric value zero. - 3.
-Evaluate AssignmentExpression. - 4.
-Call GetValue(Result(3)). - 5.
-Call the [[Put]] method of Result(1) with arguments Result(2) and Result(4). - 6.
-Return Result(1)

-The production ElementList : ElementList , Elision{opt} AssignmentExpression is evaluated as follows:

-- 1. Evaluate ElementList.

-- 2. Evaluate Elision; if not present, use the numeric value zero.

-- 3. Evaluate AssignmentExpression.

-- 4. Call GetValue(Result(3)).

-- 5. Call the [[Get]] method of Result(1) with argument "length".

-- 6. Call the [[Put]] method of Result(1) with arguments (Result(2)+Result(5)) and Result(4).

-- 7. Return Result(1)

-The production Elision:, is evaluated as follows:

-1. Return the numeric value 1.

-The production Elision : Elision , is evaluated as follows:

-- 1. Evaluate Elision. - 2.
-Return ($\operatorname{Result}(1)+1$).

-11.1.5 Object Initialiser

-An object initialiser is an expression describing the initialisation of an Object, written in a form resembling a literal.
+- 44 -The production ElementList : Elision{opt} AssignmentExpression is evaluated as follows: 1.
+Create a new array as if by the expression new Array().
+Evaluate Elision; if not present, use the numeric value zero.
+2. 3.
+Evaluate AssignmentExpression.
+4. Call GetValue(Result(3)).
+5. Call the [[Put]] method of Result(1) with arguments Result(2), Result(4), and the strictness of the Deleted: and code in which the array literal appears.
+6. Return Result(1) The production ElementList : ElementList , Elision{opt} AssignmentExpression is evaluated as follows: 1.
+Evaluate ElementList.
+2. Evaluate Elision; if not present, use the numeric value zero.
+3. Evaluate AssignmentExpression.
+4. Call GetValue(Result(3)).
+5. Call the [[Get]] method of Result(1) with argument "length".
+6. Call the [[Put]] method of Result(1) with arguments (Result(2)+Result(5)), Result(4), and the Deleted: and strictness of the code in which the array literal appears.
+7. Return Result(1) The production Elision:, is evaluated as follows: 1.
+Return the numeric value 1.
+The production Elision : Elision , is evaluated as follows: Evaluate Elision.
+2. Return (Result(1)+1).
+11.1.5 Object Initialiser An object initialiser is an expression describing the initialisation of an Object, written in a form resembling a literal.
 It is a list of zero or more pairs of property names and associated values, enclosed in curly braces.
 The values need not be literals; they are evaluated each time the object initialiser is evaluated.

-ObjectLiteral :

-{ } { PropertyNameAndValueList }

-PropertyNameAndValueList:

-PropertyName : AssignmentExpression PropertyNameAndValueList , PropertyName : AssignmentExpression PropertyName : Identifier StringLiteral NumericLiteral

-The production ObjectLiteral : { } is evaluated as follows:

-- 1. Create a new object as if by the expression new Object(). - 2.
+Syntax ObjectLiteral: { } { PropertyNameAndValueList } PropertyNameAndValueList : PropertyName : AssignmentExpression PropertyNameAndValueList , PropertyName: AssignmentExpression PropertyName : Identifier Name StringLiteral NumericLiteral Semantics The production ObjectLiteral : { } is evaluated as follows: 1.
+Create a new object as if by the expression new Object().
+2. Return Result(1).
+The production ObjectLiteral : { PropertyNameAndValueList } is evaluated as follows: 1.
+Evaluate PropertyNameAndValueList.
+2. Return Result(1);

+- 45 - The production PropertyNameAndValueList : PropertyName : AssignmentExpression is evaluated as follows: Create a new object as if by the expression new Object().
+Evaluate PropertyName.
+Evaluate AssignmentExpression.
+Call GetValue(Result(3)).
+Call the [[Put]] method of Result(1) with arguments Result(2), Result(4), and the strictness of the code in which the array literal appears.
 Return Result(1).

-The production ObjectLiteral : { PropertyNameAndValueList } is evaluated as follows:

-- 1. Evaluate PropertyNameAndValueList. - 2.
-Return Result(1);

-The production

-PropertyNameAndValueList : PropertyName : AssignmentExpression is evaluated as follows:

-- 1. Create a new object as if by the expression new Object().

-- 2. Evaluate PropertyName.

-- 3. Evaluate AssignmentExpression.

-- 4. Call GetValue(Result(3)).

-- 5. Call the [[Put]] method of Result(1) with arguments Result(2) and Result(4).

-- 6. Return Result(1).

-The production

-PropertyNameAndValueList : PropertyNameAndValueList , PropertyName : AssignmentExpression is evaluated as follows:
+Deleted: and The production PropertyNameAndValueList : PropertyNameAndValueList , PropertyName : AssignmentExpression is evaluated as follows: Evaluate PropertyNameAndValueList.
+Evaluate PropertyName.
+Evaluate AssignmentExpression.
+Call GetValue(Result(3)).
+Call the [[Put]] method of Result(1) with arguments Result(2), Result(4), and the strictness of the code in which the array literal appears.

-- 1. Evaluate PropertyNameAndValueList.

-- 2. Evaluate PropertyName.

-- 3. Evaluate AssignmentExpression.

-- 4. Call GetValue(Result(3)).

-- 5. Call the [[Put]] method of Result(1) with arguments Result(2) and Result(4).

-- 6. Return Result(1).

-The production PropertyName : Identifier is evaluated as follows:

-- 1. Form a string literal containing the same sequence of characters as the Identifier. - 2.
 Return Result(1).

-The production PropertyName : StringLiteral is evaluated as follows:

-1. Return the value of the StringLiteral.

-The production PropertyName : NumericLiteral is evaluated as follows:

-- 1. Form the value of the NumericLiteral. - 2.
+Deleted: and The production PropertyName : IdentifierName is evaluated as follows: Form a string literal containing the same sequence of characters as the IdentifierName.
+Return Result(1).
+The production PropertyName : StringLiteral is evaluated as follows: 1.
+Return the value of the StringLiteral .
+The production PropertyName : NumericLiteral is evaluated as follows: Form the value of the NumericLiteral.
 Return ToString(Result(1)).

-11.1.6 The Grouping Operator

-The production PrimaryExpression : (Expression) is evaluated as follows:

-- 1. Evaluate Expression.
-This may be of type Reference. - 2.
+11.1.6 The Grouping Operator The production PrimaryExpression : (Expression) is evaluated as follows: Evaluate Expression.
+This may be of type Reference.
 Return Result(1).

-This algorithm does not apply GetValue to Result(1).
+NOTE This algorithm does not apply GetValue to Result(1).
 The principal motivation for this is so that operators such as delete and typeof may be applied to parenthesised expressions.

-11.2 Left-Hand-Side Expressions

-MemberExpression : PrimaryExpression FunctionExpression MemberExpression [Expression] MemberExpression .
-Identifier new MemberExpression Arguments
+11.2 l Syntax Left-Hand-Side Expressions Func Mem Mem ression : aryExpression tionExpression aberExpression [Expression] aberExpression .
+IdentifierName MemberExpression Arguments sion : iberExpression NewExpression

-NewExpression :
+CallExpression :

-MemberExpression new NewExpression

-CallExpression:

 MemberExpression Arguments CallExpression Arguments CallExpression [Expression] CallExpression .
-Identifier
+IdentifierName

+Arguments :

-Arguments : () (ArgumentList)
+() (ArgumentList)

+ArgumentList :

-ArgumentList : AssignmentExpression ArgumentList , AssignmentExpression
+AssignmentExpression ArgumentList , AssignmentExpression